June 12, 2020

 After her first robbery with Dean, Ariel immediately gets 3,000 followers on social media, so Arielle then becomes addicted to getting more and more followers.
 Dean obviously doesn’t want to go back to prison, but he’s so dimwitted that, despite his protests, he ends up going along with what Arielle wants.
 Their relationship is based mostly on lust, and Arielle just seems to be using Dean to become famous on social media.
 Therefore, viewers of this movie shouldn’t expect anything that resembles a genuine romance between Arielle and Dean.

 But that’s not the movie’s real problem.
-The entire film is poorly acted, with Thorne alternating between over-emoting and acting like a person with a dead soul.
+The entire film is poorly acted, with Thorne alternating between over-emoting or acting like a person with a dead soul.
 It’s like she wasn’t given much direction on how to play Arielle and basically just showed up and played the character according to however she felt like that day.

 Not that Arielle has much depth anyway.
 During the course of the movie, Arielle becomes so obsessed with getting famous from the crime spree, she makes a lot of dumb decisions, thereby making it easier for Arielle and Dean to get caught.
 Manley fares a little better in his portrayal as Dean, who actually seems to have some empathy about all the mayhem that he and Arielle are causing.
 Arielle is just plain selfish.